PalladioSimulator/Palladio-Build-MavenParent/README.md

 ## Requirements
 * your project has to have a root POM that is an aggregating POM as well
 * you have to activate the following extensions in the `extensions.xml` in the `.mvn` folder
-  * org.eclipse.tycho.extras:tycho-pomless:1.1.0
+  * `org.eclipse.tycho.extras:tycho-pomless:1.3.0`
-  * org.palladiosimulator:tycho-tp-refresh-maven-plugin:0.2.2
+  * `org.palladiosimulator:tycho-tp-refresh-maven-plugin:0.2.3`
 * you have to refer to the parent POM in your root POM

 ## Target Platform
 You can define your target platform explicitly or by just giving repository URLs to resolve bundles.
-If you want to use the latter, you have to place a file called `palladio-tycho-build-with-explicit-tp-NOT` besides every POM of a bundle, feature, update site, or product.
+If you want to use the latter, you have to use the `eclipse-parent-product` POM.
 You should, however, only use this method for product builds.

 To define your target platform explicitly, you have to create target platform definitions.
 The parent POM will take care of merging multiple target definitions.
 You can refer to target files by defining a property `org.palladiosimulator.maven.tychotprefresh.tplocation.n` with the path to the file.
 You can use project coordinates (`groupdId:artifactId:version:classifier:fileExtension`) as well if your target definition resides inside a maven artifact.
-Please note that you have to use different numbers for `n` starting with 1.
+Please note that you have to use different numbers for `n` starting with 2.

 You can use additional attributes in the target definition file to filter entries or update version numbers.
 Please note that you cannot use the Eclipse editor anymore to edit files containing additional attributes.